siriobalmelli/fastfec/README.md

 # nonlibc
-Collection of standard-not-standard utilities for the discerning C programmer
+Collection of standard-not-standard utilities for the discerning C programmer.
+This is *not* a hodgepodge, nor is the code haphazard - the code here is quite reliable.

 A few notes:
 -	tabs!